List of Toy Story characters: Molly Davis

-Molly Davis is Andy's younger sister, seen as a baby in the first film, a toddler in the second film, and as a preteen in the third film.
+Molly Davis (voiced by Hannah Unkrich in Toy Story 2 and archived footage in Toy Story 3 and Bea Miller in Toy Story 3) is Andy's younger sister, seen as a baby in the first film, a toddler in the second film, and as a preteen in the third film.
 Andy uses her crib as a town jail during playtime at the beginning of the first film, showing they share a room.
 When the family moves later in the film, Andy and Molly get separate rooms, though Molly has plans to move into Andy's room once he leaves for college.
-In the first film, she slobbers on Mr. Potato Head and throws him from the crib, causing his parts to scatter and earning her the nickname "Princess Drool" from him.
+In the first film, she slobbers on Mr. Potato Head and throws him from the crib, causing his parts to scatter, and earning her the nickname "Princess Drool" from him.
 At the end of the film, she receives a Mrs. Potato Head toy for Christmas.
-In Toy Story 3, she also owned a Barbie doll, which she donates to the daycare center as she was less interested in dolls and toys by that time.
+In Toy Story 3, she owned a Barbie doll, which she donates to the daycare center as she was less interested in dolls and toys by that time.

 In Toy Story 2, Molly was voiced by co-director Lee Unkrich's daughter, Hannah Unkrich.
 Lee Unkrich later re-used the recordings of his daughter to portray Molly during old home video scenes at the beginning of Toy Story 3.